Ficool

 BOOOOM!

-A crimson-black aura exploded around Key.
-His eyes blazed red like smoldering coals, glowing veins of scarlet ran beneath his skin, and the air itself trembled with dreadful force.
+A red and black aura exploded around Key.
+His eyes blazed red, and the air itself trembled with dreadful force.
 The temple quaked under the weight of his power, loose stones raining down from the walls.

 "Key!
 What's happening to you?!"